 Head Size

-The HRP (98in) has a head size that is 2 inches smaller than the HSP (100in) so the HSP will have more power and a slightly bigger sweet spot.
+The Radical Pro (98in) has a head size that is two inches smaller than the Speed Pro (100in) so it will have more power and a slightly bigger sweet spot.

 Length